 There is a greater consistency in teaching practice across the school.
-The implementation of our consistent lesson structure has
+The implementation of our consistent lesson structure has improved learning behaviours and engagement during lessons.
+Feedback is progressive and enabling children to experience success.

 Teachers have embraced professional development opportunities such as Professional Development Meetings, weekly learning walk feedback, collaborative planning which has led to increased consistency in expectation, lesson planning and delivery.